 .collect();

-This code creates Status::Value instances using each u32 value in the range that map is called on by using the initializer function of Status::Value.
+Here we create Status::Value instances using each u32 value in the range that map is called on by using the initializer function of Status::Value.
 Some people prefer this style, and some people prefer to use closures.
-They end up compiling to the same code, so use whichever style is clearer to you.
+They compile to the same code, so use whichever style is clearer to you.